 In April 2020, we sold to Blackstone 50% of the royalties payable to us with respect to net sales by Novartis, its affiliates or sublicensees of Leqvio and 75% of the commercial milestone payments payable to us under the MDCO agreement.
 If Blackstone does not receive royalty payments in respect of global sales of Leqvio equaling at least \$1.00 billion by December 31, 2029, Blackstone's royalty interest will increase to 55% effective January 1, 2030.
 Our receipt of future royalty payments and a portion of commercial milestone payments may be negatively impacted if the Leqvio royalty stream and commercial milestones payments are insufficient to meet the specified thresholds.
-For example, in December 2020, the FDA issued a complete response letter regarding Novartis' NDA for inclisiran, stating that the agency could not approve the NDA by the PDUFA action date due to unresolved facility inspection-related conditions.
-While Leqvio was granted marketing authorization by the EC in Europe in December 2020, any negative impact to future royalty payments and commercial milestone payments that results from a delayed approval in the U.S. could affect our ability to meet the specified repayment thresholds.
+For example, in December 2020, the FDA issued a complete response letter regarding Novartis' NDA for inclisiran, stating that the agency could not approve the NDA by the PDUFA action date due to unresolved inspectionrelated conditions at a third party manufacturing facility.
+While Leqvio was granted marketing authorization by the EC in Europe in December 2020, and Novartis resubmitted its NDA for inclisiran to the FDA in July 2021, any negative impact to future royalty payments and commercial milestone payments that results from a delayed approval in the U.S. could affect our ability to meet the specified repayment thresholds.
 Additional factors that may have an adverse effect on the Leqvio royalty stream and commercial milestones include:

-- companies working to develop new therapies or alternative formulations of products for ASCVD; - foreign currency movement, which could have a negative impact on Novartis' sales of Leqvio, thereby reducing the royalties; - any negative developments relating to Lequio, such as safety, efficacy, or reimbursement issues, could reduce demand for Lequio; - any disputes concerning patents, proprietary rights, or license and collaboration agreements could negatively impact our receipt of commercial milestone payments or royalties; and - adverse regulatory or legislative developments could limit or prohibit the sale of Leqvio, such as restrictions on the use of Leqvio or safety-related label changes, including enhanced risk management programs, which may significantly reduce expected royalty revenue and commercial milestone payments and could require significant expense to address the associated legal and regulatory issues.
+- companies working to develop new therapies or alternative formulations of products for ASCVD; - foreign currency movement, which could have a negative impact on Novartis' sales of Leqvio, thereby reducing the royalties; - any negative developments relating to Leqvio, such as safety, efficacy, or reimbursement issues, could reduce demand for Leqvio; - any disputes concerning patents, proprietary rights, or license and collaboration agreements could negatively impact our receipt of commercial milestone payments or royalties; and - adverse regulatory or legislative developments could limit or prohibit the sale of Leqvio, such as restrictions on the use of Leqvio or safety-related label changes, including enhanced risk management programs, which may significantly reduce expected royalty revenue and commercial milestone payments and could require significant expense to address the associated legal and regulatory issues.